DataDog/documentation/content/en/profiler/guide/isolate-outliers-in-monolithic-services.md

 })
 {{< /code-block >}}

-Add the [WithCustomProfilerLabelKeys](https://pkg.go.dev/gopkg.in/DataDog/dd-trace-go.v1/profiler#WithCustomProfilerLabelKeys) option when starting the profiler to specify which label keys you want use for filtering:
+To specify which label keys you want use for filtering, add the [WithCustomProfilerLabelKeys][2] option when starting the profiler:

 {{< code-block lang="go" >}}
 profiler.Start(